BurdetteLamar/minitest_log/README.md

 Put attributes onto a section by calling ```section``` with hash arguments.

-Each name/value pair in the hash becomes an attribute in the log section header.
+Each name/value pair in a hash becomes an attribute in the log section element.

 The first argument is always the section name.
-Addition hash arguments become attributes.
+Following hash arguments become attributes.

 ```example.rb```:
 ```ruby